dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/impact-analysis.md

 Question: Why is it important for a business analyst to collaborate with the project manager during Impact Analysis?
 A: To assess the impact of the change on various subsidiary plans within the project management plan
 B: To assign project management tasks to the business analyst
-C: To create a new project management plan
+C: To create a new project management plan for the project
 D: To evaluate the project manager's performance
 Answer: A
 Explanation: Collaboration between the business analyst and the project manager is important during Impact Analysis to properly assess the impact of the change on various subsidiary plans within the project management plan, capturing both project and product viewpoints.

 Question: What is the final stage in the Impact Analysis process?
-A: Immediately implementing the change
+A: Immediately implementing the change in the project
-B: Formulating a recommendation and submitting it to the approving authority
+B: Formulating a recommendation and submitting it for approval
 C: Cancelling the project
-D: Transferring project responsibilities
+D: Transferring project responsibilities to the project manager
 Answer: B
 Explanation: The final stage in the Impact Analysis process involves assembling the collected data and formulating a recommendation, which is then submitted to the approving authority, such as a Change Control Board (CCB).
 ```